sedexdev/cert_tracker.public/README.md

 - Plotly Dash graphical analysis dashboard to see your progress
 - Cost analysis to see your cert spending
 - In-app WYSIWYG text editor and file tree for managing notes
-- An area for storing links to you practice exams
+- An area for storing links to your practice exams
 - Digital flash cards

 Fork the repo if you are interested in contributing to this project, new suggestions are very welcome as well as code contributions.